SatishKore11/sql-data-warehouse-project/README.md

 These insights empower stakeholders with key business metrics, enabling strategic decison-making.

+## Attribution

+This project is a derivative work based on the Data Warehouse Developed by [DataWithBaraa](https://github.com/DataWithBaraa).

 ## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.